Create a private endpoint for a secure connection to Azure AI Search

 Why use a private endpoint?

-Private Endpoints for Azure AI Search allow a client on a virtual network to securely access data in a search index over a Private Link.
+Private endpoints for Azure AI Search allow a client on a virtual network to securely access data in a search index over a Private Link.
 The private endpoint uses an IP address from the virtual network address space for your search service.
 Network traffic between the client and the search service traverses over the virtual network and a private link on the Microsoft Azure backbone network, eliminating exposure from the public internet.
 For a list of other PaaS services that support Private Link, check the availability section in the product documentation.

 • Block all connections on the public endpoint for your search service.